ProgrammingBlockchain/ProgrammingBlockchain/README.md

 9. Make a pull request

 ## Enhancing your learning process
 If you are committed to finish the book or a few chapters of it, it is a good idea to make contributions while reading.
 For example you could choose an issue that can be only done if a big portion of the book is overseen.
-(Protip for university students: a great GitHub profile is more valuable in the job market, than a degree.)
+(Protip for university students: a good GitHub profile is more valuable in the job market, than a degree.)

 ## Links